yingweiwo

 Pharmacodynamics

-Used in the treatment of epilepsy.
-Ethosuximide suppresses the paroxysmal three cycle per second spike and wave activity associated with lapses of consciousness which is common in absence (petit mal) seizures.
-The frequency of epileptiform attacks is reduced, apparently by depression of the motor cortex and elevation of the threshold of the central nervous system to convulsive stimuli.
+Used to treat epilepsy.
+Ethosuximide inhibits paroxysmal spike-and-wave activity at 3 cycles per second, which is common in absence seizures (petit mal seizures).
+The frequency of epileptiform seizures is reduced, apparently by inhibiting the motor cortex and raising the central nervous system's threshold for seizure stimuli.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.